MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-feature-pin-reset.md

 There are two forms of PIN reset:

-- **Destructive PIN reset**: with this option, the user's existing PIN and underlying credentials, including any keys or certificates added to their Windows Hello container, are deleted from the client and a new log in key and PIN are provisioned.
+- **Destructive PIN reset**: with this option, the user's existing PIN and underlying credentials, including any keys or certificates added to their Windows Hello container, are deleted from the client and a new login key and PIN are provisioned.
 Destructive PIN reset is the default option, and doesn't require configuration.
 - **Non-destructive PIN reset**: with this option, the user's Windows Hello for Business container and keys are preserved, but the user's PIN that they use to authorize key usage is changed.
 For non-destructive PIN reset, you must deploy the **Microsoft PIN Reset Service** and configure your clients' policy to enable the **PIN Recovery** feature.
 ## Using PIN reset

 There are two forms of PIN reset called destructive and non-destructive.
 Destructive PIN reset is the default and doesn't require configuration.
 During a destructive PIN reset, the user's existing PIN and underlying credentials, including any keys or certificates added to their Windows Hello container, will be deleted from the client and a new logon key and PIN are provisioned.
 For non-destructive PIN reset, you must deploy the Microsoft PIN reset service and client policy to enable the PIN recovery feature.
 During a non-destructive PIN reset, the user's Windows Hello for Business container and keys are preserved, but the user's PIN that they use to authorize key usage is changed.

-## Using PIN Reset

 **Requirements**